sathishproject20/PaperStorage/README.md

 2 Lakh or 200000 fonts by using different shapes or custom representations to use in computing or storage purposes.

 You can take selected characters in ASCII convert them into fonts and create Datamaps in sizes of  16, 32, 64, 128, or 256 Maps for Binary or
-Hexadecimal or ASCII data to create Compressed Storage.
+Hexadecimal or ASCII or UTF8 data to create Compressed Storage.

 PaperStorage enables everyone to store data in a tremendous way by compressing 200 TB in a 8 GB pen drive.
 Application layers supporting streaming patterns of data and identifying the datasets using Image Recognition techniques and AI will provide more performance to internet users and Desktop Computer Applications.